Helping Someone with Hoarding Disorder

 - Improve their decision-making and organizational skills.

 - Bolster their motivation to declutter.

 - Prevent relapse into negative patterns of coping.

 Help your loved one to research therapy options, make and keep appointments, and stay on schedule.

 Additional sources of support

 For your loved one.
 In addition to therapy, talking regularly to others facing the same challenges can help your loved one to feel less isolated and alone.
-Find online or in-person support groups for people with hoarding disorder using the resources in the Get more help section below.
+Find online or in-person support groups for people with hoarding disorder using the resources listed below.

 For yourself.
 While helping your loved one, it’s important not to let their hoarding take over your whole life.
 To keep your mood up and your stress levels down, don’t neglect your own health needs and other relationships.
 Joining a support group for family members of hoarders can also help you find support, discover local resources, and learn new coping tips.